gRegorLove/ProcessWire-Webmention/README.md

 This module will attempt to add a template and page named “Webmention Endpoint” if the template does not exist already.
 The default location of this endpoint is http://example.com/webmention-endpoint

+A template file is required so the endpoint URL does not return a 404 error.
+A sample template file is included with in the `Webmention/extras/site/templates/` directory.
+Copy that into your `site/templates/` directory then check to make sure the endpoint URL works and does not return a 404 error.

 After installing the module, create a new field of type “Webmentions” and add it to the template(s) you want to be able to support webmentions.

 ## Sending Webmentions